 Products sent with an open or unsealed side present a risk for items to fall out or for small items to fall in.
-There should be no loose packaging or produce protruding from the outer box.

 WHAT IS A MACHINABLE PARCEL?

 Our state of the art sortation machine reduces manual handling of your parcel, whilst optimising operational efficiency and capacity.